Chlebíček: Overview

 Chlebíček is a type of open sandwich.
 It consists of sliced bread that has butter or another kind of spread on it, atop which a variety of toppings may be added.
 Toppings used on chlebíček include various cured meats such as ham, salami and sausage, sliced hard-boiled egg, cheeses, cream cheese, cucumber, tomato, fish paste, salads and various spreads prepared with meat, vegetables or cheeses.
 Some vegetables such as bell pepper, pickle, tomato, radish and parsley may be used as a garnish.
 Veka or baguette bread may be used in their preparation.
 They are sometimes sold as a snack food at food stalls during festivals and in bars.

 Origin

-Origin of it reaches to 1916, when famous Paukert's Deli Store were founded at Národní boulevard in Prague.
-Original salami and egg variant was called Paukert was made famous in era of the First Czechoslovak Republic.
+Chlebíčeks date to the year 1916, when the famous Paukert's Deli Store was founded at Národní boulevard in Prague.
+The original salami and egg variant, called Paukert, was made famous during the First Czechoslovak Republic.